dbgate/dbgate/README.md

 yarn start
 ```

-If you want to make modifications in typescript packages, run TypeScript compiler in watch mode in seconds terminal:
+If you want to make modifications in TypeScript packages, run TypeScript compiler in watch mode in seconds terminal:
 ```sh
 yarn lib
 ```